senthilr2023/learn-iac/README.md

 # 101 - Terraform Basics

 ## 1. Setup Terraform
-Follow the Hashicorp [tutorial](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on how to setup Terraform
+Follow the Hashicorp [tutorial](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on how to setup Terraform in your machine

 ## 2. Connect to Azure
-Use Azure CLI to connect to Azure subscription
+Use Azure CLI to connect to Azure subscription <br>
 `az login`

-If you have multiple subscriptions and want to set a specific one as the default:
+If you have multiple subscriptions and want to set a specific one as the default: <br>
 `az account set -subscription "<subscriptionid>"`

 ## 3. Create Storage account to store Terraform State